By Matt Bynum, MA, LPCC

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 About the author:

-Matt Bynum is a counselor at the Metis Center in both the Erie and Boulder offices.
+Matt Bynum is a counselor at the Metis Center in both the Lafayette and Boulder offices.
 He is a recent graduate from Naropa University and has seen tremendous benefit from therapy, as both a therapist and a client.
 Prior to graduate school, he spent over a decade working in outdoor education as a guide and program manager.
 He is passionate about rock climbing, laughing until he cries, and making lists about things he’s passionate about.